anton-dorn/home_credit_default_prediction/README.md

 ## Modeling

-Missing values occurred only in categorical variables and were imputed with the value "Unknown", so that missingness is treated as its own category.
+Numeric missing values were zero-imputed during SQL export via the MySQL export wizard.
+Categorical missing values were imputed with "Unknown" in Python, treating missingness as its own category.
+Categorical features were then one-hot encoded via `pd.get_dummies`, expanding the feature space from 263 to 392 columns.
 The data was split 80/20 into training and test set using stratified sampling to preserve the class distribution of the target (~8% defaults).
 Class imbalance was addressed through sample weighting.

 Three models were trained and compared: